 We understand how frustrating it can be when you’re denied access to information and prevented from uncovering the truth.
 The best way to overcome this problem is to spoof your location via a VPN.

-The next time you feel that your government and Facebook are working together to restrict content, then we believe it’s time to sign up for a VPN.
+The next time you feel that your government, Facebook, or both are working together to restrict content, then we believe it’s time to sign up for a VPN.
 Follow the steps in the previous section to make it appear you’re accessing the social media site from a country outside your current location.
 That should do the trick.